• Skip to primary navigation

 OUR RATING: ★★★★☆

-Dr. Louise Banks: [as we see her giving birth to her daughter] I used to think this was the beginning of your story.
+Dr. Louise Banks: [giving birth to her daughter] I used to think this was the beginning of your story.
 Memory is a strange thing.
 It doesn’t work like I thought it did.
 We are so bound by time, by its order.

-Dr. Louise Banks: [we see her raising her daughter] I remember moments in the middle.
+Dr. Louise Banks: [raising her daughter] I remember moments in the middle.

-Dr. Louise Banks: [after he daughter’s death] But now I’m not so sure I believe in beginnings and endings.
+Dr. Louise Banks: [after her daughter’s death] But now I’m not so sure I believe in beginnings and endings.

 Dr. Louise Banks: There are days that define your story beyond your life.
 Like the day they arrived.

-Colonel Weber: [he takes out a recorder and plays it] I have something I need you to translate for me.
+Colonel Weber: [to Louise] I have something I need you to translate for me.

 Man’s Voice: [on the recording, to the aliens] Why are you here?
 Can you understand us?
 Where did you come from?